BrightcoveConsultingReusableComponents/Cast-Player-Sample/README.md

 - $node server.js
 ```

-<h5>About the server</h5> The server uses the express framework to provide a simple node.js server.
+<h5>About the server</h5> The server uses the express framework to provide a  node.js server.
 It implements Cross-origin resource sharing (CORS), which allows truly open access across domain-boundaries. <br>
 <h5>Debugger</h5>After the server is setup and the application is registered, it's possible to use the chromecast debugger.
 Start a sender device that directs to your new application ID, connect to chromecast.
 Then, open your browser and try &lt;IP of your Chromecast>:9222 .
 It will display a web page and if you click in the provided link, you will be redirected to the console page.
 The console page might be blank, so it's necessary to click in the upper-right shield near the link of the page and select "load unsafe scripts" to see the debug messages.
 Also, it might be necessary to type the command:
 ```
 cast.receiver.logger.setLevelValue(cast.receiver.LoggerLevel.DEBUG).